grafana/k6/.github/ISSUE_TEMPLATE/hotfix-release.md

 The steps are the same as the previous, with the unique exception that the patch pull request has to be directly merged against the release branch instead of being cherry-picked.

+#### In k6 repository, if the defect affects the latest release and the `master` branch but they are not anymore the same compatible code.

+The union of the previous steps have to be executed, where the changes have to be applied independently to both branches without cherry-picking.
+Each version get a dedicated patch.

 #### Announcements

 - [ ] Publish a link to the new GitHub release in the #k6-changelog channel.